Pinkpop Festival: 2008

-Pinkpop 2008 was held May 30 – June 1 in the Landgraaf Megaland Park.
+Pinkpop 2008 was held from 30 May to 1 June in the Landgraaf Megaland Park.

 Pinkpop 2008 had the largest audience of concert attendees to date, with an average of just over 60,000 people arriving each of the three days, prompting the festival organizers to announce that 180,000 people had visited the festival.
 Because the 42,500 available three-day passes sold out completely, the actual number of unique visitors is 94,000.